VSantillo/Piloton/README.md

 during a workout.
 You will need to train on as many values of resistance as you want to see.

+When you want to end training on a specific cadence, press `Ctrl+C`

 ![Training Screen](https://thumbs.gfycat.com/ShortSoftEchidna-size_restricted.gif)

 I recognize that this process is long and tedious.
 I don't really know much